dev-academy-phase4/cs/week2/portfolio/deployment.md

 ![](portfolio-publish.png)

-Obviously, you won't be able to call yours `edaportfolio` because I've already stolen that URL!
+Obviously, you won't be able to call yours `edaportfolio` because we've already stolen that URL!
 At this point, you can click _Publish_ and you'll soon be looking at the 'finished' product.

 ## SQLServer